How to reduce your car's emissions

 There’s nothing fun or exciting about being stuck in a traffic jam, and leaving the engine running when you’re not moving could unnecessarily use up fuel.
 You can reduce idling time by turning off the engine when you’re at a standstill.
 Many cars now have start/stop technology, so when you put the vehicle in neutral gear and the handbrake on, it will automatically turn the engine off for you.
 As soon as you press the clutch down, the engine turns over and you can begin to move.

-It’s not just traffic that could cause you to idle, but also dropping the grandchildren off at school and waiting for someone outside a shop or supermarket.
+It’s not just traffic that could cause you to idle, but also dropping the grandchildren off at school or waiting for someone outside a shop or supermarket.
 It’s best to turn the engine off completely during these instances.

 Use air conditioning/heating less